ZhangYichi1994/DRIF/README.md

 DRIF = Dimensionality Reduction and Identification Framework

 This is the source code of paper "False Data Injection Attack Testbed of Industrial Cyber-Physical Systems of Process Industry and A Detection Application" which has been accepted by IEEE RASSE

+The data used in the paper is ref/origin_data.mat